Assyrian Church of the East: Liturgy

-The church employs the Syriac dialect of Eastern Aramaic in its liturgy, the East Syriac Rite, which includes three anaphoras, attributed to Addai of Edessa and Mari, Theodore of Mopsuestia and later also Nestorius.
+The church employs the Syriac dialect of Eastern Aramaic in its liturgy, the East Syriac Rite, which includes three anaphoras, attributed to Addai of Edessa and Mari, Theodore of Mopsuestia, and later also Nestorius.

 Iconography

 In their homes, Christians belonging to the Assyrian Church of the East hang a Christian cross (without the corpus) on the eastern wall of the main room.

-The Assyrian Church of the East does not currently make use of icons and the interior of its houses of worship are simple.
+The Assyrian Church of the East does not make use of icons, and the interiors of its houses of worship are simple.
 Iconography has been present in the Church of the East's history; opposition to religious images eventually became the norm due to the spread of Islam in the region, which forbade any type of depictions of saints and biblical prophets.
-As such, the church was forced to get rid of her icons.
+Thus, the church was forced to get rid of her icons.